-WWE News: Former Impact Wrestling World Champion Makes Shocking Return To WWE At NXT Takeover: Philadelphia
+WWE News: Former Impact Wrestling World Champion Makes Shocking Return To WWE At ‘NXT TakeOver: Philadelphia’

 Well, it certainly appears as if he has indeed returned to WWE after a number of years away, but it looks like he will begin in NXT before heading to the main roster.

 One night after EC3 finished up with Impact Wrestling, Bobby Lashley also said his goodbyes to the fans of the company.
-It has been rumored that he would be heading back to WWE as well, but he may not be able to appear in the Royal Rumble as his contract isn’t up until Feb.
+It has been rumored that he would be heading back to WWE as well, but he may not be able to appear in the Royal Rumble, as his contract isn’t up until Feb.
 1, 2018.

-It’s still possible that EC3 could be an entrant in the Royal Rumble as there are still lots of spots open and NXT superstars have been in them before.
-Ethan Carter III never had much success in WWE during his first run, but he improved greatly while in Impact Wrestling and now, he has another chance.
-The rumors have come true and one of the most charismatic superstars returned tonight at NXT Takeover: Philadelphia.
+It’s still possible that EC3 could be an entrant in the Royal Rumble, as there are still lots of spots open and NXT superstars have been in them before.
+Ethan Carter III never had much success in WWE during his first run, but he improved greatly while in Impact Wrestling, and now he has another chance.
+The rumors have come true and one of the most charismatic superstars returned tonight at NXT TakeOver: Philadelphia.